Semidual Kitaev lattice model and tensor network representation: Abstract

 \section{Abstract}

-{ Kitaev's lattice models are usually defined as representations of the Drinfeld quantum double.
-We propose a new version based on Majid's bicrossproduct quantum group.
-Given a Hopf algebra $H$, we show that a triangulated oriented surface defines a representation of the bicrossproduct quantum group $H^{\text{cop}}\lrbicross H$.
+{ Kitaev's lattice models are usually defined as representations of the Drinfeld quantum double $D(H)=H\dcross H^{*\text{op}} $, as an example of a double cross product quantum group.
+We propose a new version based instead on $M(H)=H^{\text{cop}}\lrbicross H$ as an example of Majid's bicrossproduct quantum group, related by semidualisation or `quantum Born reciprocity' to $D(H)$.
+Given a finite-dimensional Hopf algebra $H$, we show that a quadrangulated oriented surface defines a representation of the bicrossproduct quantum group $H^{\text{cop}}\lrbicross H$.
 Even though the bicrossproduct has a more complicated and entangled coproduct, the construction of this new model is relatively natural as it relies on the use of the covariant Hopf algebra actions.
-We obtain an exactly solvable Hamiltonian for the model and provide a definition of the ground state in terms of a tensor network representation. }
+Working locally, we obtain an exactly solvable Hamiltonian for the model and provide a definition of the ground state in terms of a tensor network representation. }